bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 </div>

 ### Simulated data
-We will use a simulated data set to demonstrate:
+A simulated data set will be used to demonstrate:

 * bias-variance trade-off
 * the knn function in R